-870 MEDIA PRODCUTION: Podcasts, TV & Music Industry
+870 MEDIA PRODUCTION: Podcasts, TV & Music Industry H 2.5 Credits

 Recorded media is a performance art, requiring multiple components of developing a strong production.
 Over the course of the semester, students will learn about different media tools.
 They will develop research skills as well as creative planning and production knowledge in a number of recording platforms.
 Students will develop a long-range project specific to their interests and produce a podcast or television programming.
 The semester will culminate in the production of a television program or podcast in relation to the topic of their choice.
 Students will develop skills as "on air" talent, producers, researchers, and recording artists in an effort to create a piece of media.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified

-885S HISTORY OF ROCK AND ROLL MUSIC 883S HISTORY OF ROCK AND ROLL MUSIC $H{\alpha \alpha}$
+885S HISTORY OF ROCK AND ROLL MUSIC Η 2.5 Credits СР 883S HISTORY OF ROCK AND ROLL MUSIC 2.5 Credits

-2.5 Credits 2.5 Credits

 This course examines musical styles attributing to the emergences of Rock and Roll in the 50's through its different incarnations today.
 Rock history will cover a diverse range of genres as well as the social movements and events that encouraged change in the music industry.
 Hands on exploration of the music studies should be expected.
 Instruments used in class will include ukulele and various percussion instruments.
 No prior instrumental experience is necessary.
 Course work will be lecture, research, reflection, and discussion based.
 Students should expect to improve upon writing, research, application of technology, critical thinking and debate.
-There will be an in class public speaking and performance component.
 Honors students will complete additional assignments and projects.